barionleg/Xipho/ices/docs/ices-2.0.2/config.md

 port
 : State the port to connect to, this will be the port icecast is listening on, typically 8000 but can be any.

+username
+: Sets the username used to authenticate to Icecast.

 password
-: For providing a stream, a username/password has to be provided, and must match what icecast expects.
+: For providing a stream, a password has to be provided, and must match what Icecast expects.

 mount
 : Mountpoints are used to identify a particular stream on a icecast server, they must begin with / and for the sake of certain listening clients should end with the .ogg extension.